13 Best Fall Vacations in the US: From Foliage to Festivals

 4. Aspen (Colorado)

-• The culinary scene is world-class, and the beer flows like wine. (as Loyd Christmas once said)
+The culinary scene is here is top-notch and the beer flows like wine, (as Loyd Christmas once said).

 Marvel at the iconic Maroon Bells, two towering peaks reflected in a crystal-clear lake.
 This is one of the most photographed landscapes in the United States and is incredibly stunning in the fall.